donbarnetson/multizone-secure-iot-stack/README.md

 ```
 sudo vi /etc/udev/rules.d/99-openocd.rules
 ```
-Then place the following text in that file
+Then place the following text in that file if it is not already there
 ```
 # These are for the HiFive1 Board
 SUBSYSTEM=="usb", ATTR{idVendor}=="0403",